 Your in-class participation accounts for 5% of your final grade.
 You will get one point per lecture for your participation in the class.
-Name cards and class pictures are used to help give credit for your participation.
-You must have a name card with your full first and last name clearly written and displayed in front of you for every class.
-It is your responsibility to mark your participation on the participation sheet for each lecture after class.
+Your names on zoom classroom are used to help give credit for your participation.
+You must use your registered names on Zoom for every class.
+It is your responsibility to check your participation for each lecture after class.